-Exams represent 50 percent of the final grade: 35 percent for Test Projects and 15 percent for the Final Exam Project.
+Exams represent 50 percent of the final grade: 50 percent for Test Projects and 20 percent for the Final Exam Project.
+Class participation is 10% of the final grade.

-Lab assignments count 50 percent of the final grade.
+Lab assignments count 30 percent of the final grade.

-- 1. Programming assignments will be assigned from selected chapters. - 2.
+- 1. Programming assignments will be assigned from selected chapters for 40 percent of the grade. - 2.
 The following factors will be considered in grading assignments: - a.
 The program must work correctly and produce the desired results. - b.
 The program must be written in the style described in the text or described in class. - c.
 Write with compactness in mind. - d.
-Documentation should be clear and meaningful. - e.
-Must be submitted on time.
+Documentation should be clear and meaningful.